krc-coding/H6-Svendepr-ve/Documentation/ProductRepport.md

     - It should be possible to see the name of the account.
     - It should be possible to update the name of the account.

+- User roles
+    - You can assign a role to users.
+    - Roles has no real meaning as the handling of different roles isn't fully implemented, so currently it treats all users as admins.

 - Project overview
     - Can't see user assigned to task, but can still assign to.